angrybacon/doomsday-wiki/markdown/chapters/ddft/uncommon-piles.md

 was immune to counterspells after Doomsday resolved.
 Blue mages would try to trap you by letting Doomsday resolve, and you could slow-roll out an uncounterable Eldrazi to punish them.
-It fell out of favor over the past couple years but 2021 has seen a bit of a rennaissance in Meandeck, where it is being used to beat Endurance out of Bant Control decks.
+It fell out of favor over the past couple years but 2021 has seen a bit of a rennaissance in [Meandeck][meandeck:basics], where it is being used to beat Endurance out of Bant Control decks.

+[meandeck:basics]: /meandeck/basics

 A simple version of the pile looks like this: